Fine Arts Education Concentrations

 Decisions about matriculation into the Program are made by the Department of Art and Design Teacher Admission and Retention Committee, which reviews the applicant's ability and potential success as a public school art teacher.
 Candidates for matriculation are required to have an undergraduate GPA of at least 3.00 in the major, and 2.50 overall.
 (Some provisional acceptances may be made).

-- Once the application and supporting materials have been submitted to the Teacher Education Admissions Office, students should contact the Department of Art and Design Fine Arts Education Coordinator for further information about next steps, which include a pre-interview to discuss portfolio requirements, production of an on-site writing sample, and an admissions committee interview.
-A copy of the student's application will be forwarded to the Fine Arts Education Coordinator by the Teacher Education Admissions Office.
+- Once the application and supporting materials have been submitted to the Teacher Education Admissions Office, students should contact the Department of Art and Design Art Education Coordinator for further information about next steps, which include a pre-interview to discuss portfolio requirements, production of an on-site writing sample, and an admissions committee interview.
+A copy of the student's application will be forwarded to the Art Education Coordinator by the Teacher Education Admissions Office.

 - The Portfolio